Software subscription agreement

-2. The company authorized by the Licensor to download, install and use the Software from the Licensor site, the “Licensee”.
+2. The company authorized by the Licensor to download, install, use or access online the Software from the Licensor site, the “Licensee”.

 1.1 In this Agreement, except to the extent expressly provided otherwise: